惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 “The reason [athletes aren’t revealing their substance use] is because it doesn’t matter,” says Enhanced Games CEO and cofounder Max Martin.
 “What matters is that it’s a protocol personalized to [each athlete].”

-This messaging about never doping without proper support, however, ignores reality: most people don’t have the resources to personalize their own expensive drug cocktail, but still might be motivated to dope if groups like Enhanced fulfill their stated goals of making PEDs more common throughout sport and society.
+This messaging about never doping without proper support, however, ignores reality: Most people don’t have the resources to personalize their own expensive drug cocktail, but still might be motivated to dope if groups like Enhanced fulfill their stated goals of making PEDs more common throughout sport and society.

 Martin talks about Enhanced becoming diversified, with a major event like this once a year plus various one-offs across different sports.
-The money involved will surely attract plenty of talent; Olympians have never been well-compensated, and the financial support and prize pools here were bigger than what many of these athletes have ever experienced.
+The money involved will surely attract plenty of talent; Olympians have never been well compensated, and the financial support and prize pools here were bigger than what many of these athletes have ever experienced.

 Irish three-time Olympic swimmer Shane Ryan says the money is what drove him to join Enhanced, criticizing the limited ways athletes are paid at traditional international competitions.
 Ryan, who is 32, says many peers in the swimming world began looking to unregulated peptides and similarly risky methods to try and stay competitive as they got older; he was considering the same approach before Enhanced called.

-Martin cites a landmark 2011 study where 43 percent of athletes in an international sample admitted to doping, lambasting the traditional sporting world’s “naïve” belief that sports are clean.
+Martin cites a landmark 2011 study where 43 percent of athletes in an international sample admitted to doping, lambasting the traditional sporting world’s “naive” belief that sports are clean.
 Even if that number is contested, it’s clearly well above zero.

 “Now I’m being taught how to do it the right way,” Ryan says.
 “And I’m being paid to do it.”